 When sharing your point of view, speak from your own perspective and avoid making assumptions.
 It is also a good idea to avoid bringing up past issues or making personal attacks.

 Also, be sure that the conversation is a two-way discussion.
-Give your classmate space to share their points of view by acknowledging how they are feeling about the situation.
+Give your classmate space to share their point of view by acknowledging how they feel about the situation.
 Listen fully to what they are saying without judgment and ask questions to make sure you understand what they are trying to convey.
-This also helps them feel that they are being heard.
+This helps them feel that they are being heard.

 Form connections with others and reach out for help

 Strengthening your relationships with your group members can help prevent conflict.
 It allows your team to focus on the problem by working together to find a solution.
 Sharing with others allows you to develop empathy and resolve disagreements peacefully.

 You can also use campus resources to help your group form those connections and navigate conflict effectively.
 Student Conduct & Conflict Resolution offers free conflict resolution support including workshops, mediations, and coaching sessions.
 Sign up for coaching or a general meeting to discuss various resolution options.
 Or you can email ConflictResolution@colorado.edu for additional information and support.